Thomas Jackson (bishop-designate of Lyttelton): Later life

 In order to cover up Jackson's non-return to New Zealand, a face-saving announcement was made claiming that Jackson’s wife was unable to undertake another long voyage because of sickness.
 A rector's position was found for him at St Mary's, Stoke Newington, in England, where he developed a reputation as preacher and he had held the Prebendary of Weldland at St Paul's Cathedral from 1850.
 Jackson died in 1886.

 Thomas Jackson has sometimes been referred to as the Bishop Designate of Canterbury but this is not strictly correct.
 His title was the Bishop Designate of Lyttelton.
 Therefore, his title was, and is, unique.
-The first Bishop actually appointed to Christchurch was Bishop Harper.
+The first Bishop actually appointed to Christchurch was Henry Harper.